 Stevia is a natural sweetener with certain properties that make it an excellent alternative to sugar and artificial sweeteners.
-Dr. Tina Marcantel is a naturopathic doctor practicing in Gilbert, Arizona.
-Other East Valley cities she serves are Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor practicing in Gold Canyon, Arizona.
+Other East Valley cities she serves are Gilbert, Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.

 I especially like stevia and recommend it for my patients because it is natural and tastes good, plus it has medicinal effects on the body.
 This plant is indigenous to mountainous regions of Brazil and Paraguay.
 It is grown in Paraguay, Brazil, Uruguay, Central America, Israel, China, and the United States.